-Thomas Pfister is a post-doctoral fellow at the Program on Science, Technology & Society at the John F. Kennedy School of Government supported by the German Academic Exchange Service.
+Thomas Pfister was a post-doctoral fellow at the Program on Science, Technology & Society at the John F. Kennedy School of Government supported by the German Academic Exchange Service.
 His research focuses on the role of European integration research in the social sciences, humanities and law in the broader context of European integration.
 How does research contribute to shaping the political, social and cultural transformations subsumed under this label?
 How are processes of knowledge production of European integration research affected by its relationship and interaction with politics, especially with the European Union?

-Gerard Porter is a Non-Stipendiary Fellow with the Program on Science, Technology & Society at the Harvard Kennedy School of Government.
+Gerard Porter was a Non-Stipendiary Fellow with the Program on Science, Technology & Society at the Harvard Kennedy School of Government.
 He is also a Lecturer in Medical Law and Ethics at the University of Edinburgh.
 His current research focuses on the regulation of transnational clinical trials.
 Using the United States and India as case studies, he is mapping the ways in which law and policy are evolving in both countries and seeking to understand how science and ethics travel between these quite different economic and socio-cultural contexts.

 Corinna Porteri works as a researcher in Bioethics and as the person responsible for the Bioethics Unit at the IRCCS Saint John of God Fatebenefratelli in Brescia, Italy.
-The Centre is a Scientific Institute for Research and Care of national relevance (Istituto di Ricovero e Cura a Carattare Scientifico — IRCCS) whose mission involves translational research (from bench to bedside) in the rehabilitation of Alzheimer’s disease and mental disorders (http://www.irccs-fatebenefratelli.it).
+The Centre is a Scientific Institute for Research and Care of national relevance (Istituto di Ricovero e Cura a Carattare Scientifico — IRCCS) whose mission involves translational research (from bench to bedside) in the rehabilitation of Alzheimer’s disease and mental disorders.

 Kaushik Sunder Rajan is Assistant Professor of Anthropology at UC-Irvine.
 He was initially trained as a biologist, obtained his Ph.D. in the History and Social Studies of Science and Technology, and works on the anthropology of science and technology.
 Before joining UC-Irvine, he served as a post-doctoral fellow in the Program on Science, Technology and Society at the Kennedy School.

-Jenny Reardon is an Assistant Professor of Sociology at the University of California, Santa Cruz and Adjunct Research Professor of Women's Studies at Duke University.
-She received her Ph.D. in Science and Technology Studies from Cornell University in August 2002.
+Jenny Reardon is a Professor of Sociology in the Center for Biomolecular Science and Engineering and the Founding Director of the Science and Justice Research Center at UC Santa Cruz.
+She founded and directs the Science and Justice Research Center at UCSC.
+After undergraduate and postgraduate training in developmental and molecular biology, Reardon earned her Ph.D. in Science and Technology Studies from Cornell University in August 2002.
 From Fall 1999–Spring 2002, she was a Fellow in Science, Technology and Public Policy at the Belfer Center for Science and International Affairs at the Kennedy School of Government at Harvard University.
-She taught in theDivision of Biology and Medicine at Brown University from 2002–2004, and was a fellow at the Institute of Genome Sciences and Policy and a research assistant professor Women’s Studies at Duke University from 2004-2005.
-Her book, Race to the Finish: Identity and Governance in an Age of Genomics, was published with Princeton University Press in 2005.
+She taught in theDivision of Biology and Medicine at Brown University from 2002–2004, and was a fellow at the Institute of Genome Sciences and Policy and a research assistant professor in Women’s Studies at Duke University from 2004–2005.

 Oliver A. R. Schilling is a doctoral candidate at Bielefeld University, Germany.
 He is interested in power-relations instituted through the construction of expertise with regards to institution and capacity building in newly emerging political systems.
 In his current research project, Oliver investigates the role of international consultants in the process of legal development in Cambodia.
 He explores issues of ownership and reliability of knowledge production questioning the paradigm of 'technical assistance' in development practice.
 Furthermore, the study looks at parameters, which determine the competition of different concepts of normativity in a trans-national context.